 Ensure a proper reading order in tables

-To test the reading order of your table, place your cursor in the first cell of the table.
-Now press the Tab key repeatedly to navigate through the table.
-This will be the reading order that assistive technologies will use.
+- To test the reading order of your table, place your cursor in the first cell of the table.
+Press the Tab key repeatedly to navigate through the table.
+This demonstrates the reading order that assistive technologies will use.

-Merged, nested, and split cells change the reading order of tables.
-Make sure you construct your table in a way that accommodates good reading order.
+- Merged, nested, and split cells change the reading order of tables.
+Make sure you construct your table in a way that accommodates proper reading order.

 Give all sheet tabs unique names